CityScrolls logo Explore Venice ›

 First Scuola Grande

-Founded as the Scuola dei Battuti in 1260, the institution later became so influential that, in 1437, it adopted the name of the city's patron saint.
+Founded as the Scuola dei Battuti in 1260, this was the first of Venice’s Scuole Grandi.
+Its influence grew so much that in 1437, it adopted the name of the city’s patron saint.

 Exquisite facade